 Treatment For Toothache

-Most problems that lead to toothache can be addressed with basic family dentistry treatments.
+Most problems that lead to toothache can be addressed with basic treatments offered by your family dentist.
 The proper treatment will depend upon the root cause of the discomfort.
-Severe decay might require restoration, such as a filling, or you might even need to have the tooth treated with a root canal procedure or even have it extracted.
+Severe decay might require restoration, such as a filling, or you might need to have the tooth treated with a root canal procedure or even have it extracted.
 An impacted tooth will probably require oral surgery.
-Gum disease might need to be treated by a periodontist, depending upon how advanced it has become.
+Other problems like gum disease might need to be treated by a periodontist, depending upon how advanced it has become.

 Any toothache should be brought to your dentist’s attention as soon as possible.
 If you have any other symptoms that could indicate there is a problem with your teeth, be sure to mention those as soon as possible.